ietf-wg-dance/draft-dance-architecture/draft-wilson-dance-architecture.md

 --- abstract

-This architecture document defines terminology, interaction, and authentication patterns, for DANE client and messaging peer identity, within the context of existing object security and TLS-based protocols.
+This architecture document defines terminology, interaction, and authentication patterns, related to the use of DANE DNS records for TLS client and messaging peer identity, within the context of existing object security and TLS-based protocols.

 --- middle